FevGrave/AA-Master-Printer/README.md

 After this the first thing you will need to do is to edit the AA-UserSettings-Porter.txt file to keep your preferred setting to apply to the newer vertions of AA-Master-Printer.bat. the only thing you can edit with out issue is between the single quotes 'A example!'
 Once done editing the txt file you will save the changes.
 Then double click the AB-Python-Script-Runner.bat to run it, after this
-AA-Master-Printer.bat has been updated with the changes, and this "AA-Master-Printer.bat" file can be copied about, to anywhere that you want to start moding the game
+AA-Master-Printer.bat has been updated with the changes, and this "AA-Master-Printer.bat" file can be copied about, to anywhere in the unpacked cpk folders that you want to start moding the game